tarwn/lessthandot-hugo/blogs/content/posts/2009-08-10-grid-class-that-allows-sorting-by-clicki.md

 	PROCEDURE Resize
-		IF THIS.nOriginalWidth &gt; 0 && The grid's Init has been run already LOCAL lnRatio, loColumn
+		IF THIS.nOriginalWidth > 0 && The grid's Init has been run already
+			LOCAL lnRatio, loColumn
 			lnRatio = THIS.WIDTH / THIS.nOriginalWidth